AlexsLemonade/OpenPBTA-analysis/CONTRIBUTING.md

 ## Issues

-The best place to initially engage with the project is likely to be via creation of new issues or participation in existing issues.
+The best place to initially engage with the project is likely to be via creation of new issues or participation in existing issues at <https://github.com/PediatricOpenTargets/ticket-tracker>.
+The OpenPedCan-analysis currently does not have a GitHub Issues tab, because it is a fork repository from the [`AlexsLemonade/OpenPBTA-analysis` repository](https://github.com/AlexsLemonade/OpenPBTA-analysis).

+All developers and participants can submit issues for the following purposes:

+- Propose a new analysis module.
+- Update an existing analysis module.
-We use issues to address difficulties interacting with the data, limitations of the current data processing approaches, or other roadblocks.
+- Address limitations of the current data processing approaches.
-We also use issues for discussion of analyses.
+- Address difficulties interacting with the data.
+- Address other roadblocks.
+- Discuss analyses.

 Participants who wish to perform an analysis of the data as part of this effort should either identify an existing, planned analysis that they wish to tackle or propose a new one.

 ## Pull requests